 Meanwhile, the use of cloud and edge-based computing can help manufacturers create digital twins that process manufacturing or performance data at the source and synchronize it with product data in the cloud to monitor and manage both manufacturing processes and products in the field while feeding back performance data to improve future designs.

-Using SAP Qualtrics to survey customers, organizations can gain another source of feedback to improve future product designs.
-From there, they need to launch those new products faster to fulfill the customer demands represented in that feedback
+Using Qualtrics to survey customers, organizations can gain another source of feedback to improve future product designs.
+From there, they need to launch those new products faster to fulfill the customer demands represented in that feedback.